 Mystic Seaport offers something for the whole family, including horse and carriage rides through the museum’s gardens, boat rentals, a planetarium, and a children’s museum.
-For a change of pace, the Mystic Aquarium, located several miles away, is another popular destination.

 With average temperatures ranging from 63 degrees Fahrenheit to 81 degrees Fahrenheit, July is usually the warmest month.
 January is typically the coldest month, with temperatures ranging from 20 degrees Fahrenheit to 38 degrees Fahrenheit.
 July is the driest month of the year with 3.31 inches of rain on average, while November is the wettest with an average of 4.51 inches of precipitation.

 Mostly cloudy.
 Lows overnight in the low 40s.